qtdatainc/SAM-Coin/CONTRIBUTING.md

-Commit messages should be verbose by default consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s), unless the title alone is self-explanatory (like "Correct typo in init.cpp") in which case a single title line is sufficient.
+Commit messages should be verbose by default consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s), unless the title alone is self-explanatory (like "Corrected typo in init.cpp") in which case a single title line is sufficient.
 Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
 Further explanation [here](https://chris.beams.io/posts/git-commit/).